Sunimali/springboot-crud-demo/README.md

     b.
 SpringbootCrudDemoApplication.java

     c.
-If you have Postman installed, you may make the following HTTP requests (Do not forget to enter the credentials as susan, test123 in the authorization tab);
+If you have Postman installed, you may make the following HTTP requests;

     GET http://localhost:8080/springboot-crud-demo/api/employees (Selects all employees)